fineanmol/plant-tree/README.md

-🌿 Updated on Wed, 24 Dec 2025 21:36:25 GMT
+🎍 Updated on Thu, 25 Dec 2025 11:28:34 GMT

-> "Simplicity is the soul of efficiency."
+> "Experience is the name everyone gives to their mistakes."